geopython/pygeometa/README.md

 Workflow to generate metadata XML:
 1. Install pygeometa
-2. Create a .mcd file that contains metadata information
+2. Create a .mcf file that contains metadata information
-  1. Refer to the `sample.mcd` example
+  1. Refer to the [sample.mcf](/ec-msc/pygeometa/blob/master/sample.mcf) example
-3. Run pygeometa for the .mcd file with a specified target metadata format
+3. Run pygeometa for the .mcf file with a specified target metadata format

 ## Installation